fool65c/docker-bind/readme.md

-Simple bind server to route all local queries back to 192.168.1.124
+Simple bind server to route all local queries back to 192.168.1.150 and block ads!

 To run
 ```bash